AleksaZatezalo/seg-scanner/README.md

 </p>

 ## Why Not Nmap?
 The way Seg Scanner implements multi-threading & async function calls allows it to scan an IP range for accessable ports signignificantly faster than a tool like nmap.
-Although nmap is a go to tool for many, in an enviroment where being stealthy is not a concern Seg Scanner will complete scans more quickly.
+Although nmap is a go-to tool for many, in an enviroment where being stealthy is not a concern Seg Scanner will complete scans more quickly.

 ## Install Instructions
 Install instructions are pending package release.